EU Beginings

 –In May 1950 Schuman proposed the creation of a common authority to regulate the coal and steel industry in West Germany and France; membership was also open to other Western European countries.

-and by the governments of Belgium, Italy, Luxembourg, and the Netherlands.
+–The proposal was welcomed by the West German government and by the governments of Belgium, Italy, Luxembourg, and the Netherlands.

-of Paris in 1951, and the European Coal and Steel Community (ECSC) was established in August 1952.
+–Along with France, the five countries signed the Treaty of Paris in 1951, and the European Coal and Steel Community (ECSC) was established in August 1952.

-decided not to join.
+–The British government decided not to join.